 - Epigenomics Core - prepares samples for analysis in epigenetic regulation

-- Flow Cytometry Core - offers instrumentation, phenotypic analysis, and cell sorting
+- Flow Cytometry Core - offers instrumentation, phenotypic analysis, cell sorting, and data analysis

 - Metabolomics Core - offers state-of-the-art in-house metabolomics analysis tools

-- Microscopy & Image Analysis Laboratory - offers high resolution microscopy, instruments, and services
+- Microscopy Core - offers high resolution microscopy, instruments, services, and data analysis

 - Proteomics & Peptide Synthesis Core - provides custom sample prep and data interpretation

-- Transgenic Animal Model Core - internationally recognized expertise in mouse models
+- Transgenic Animal Model Core - internationally recognized expertise in rodent models

 - Vector Core - in-house viral and plasmid stocks are ready the next business day